SIMEXP/bids_conversion/README.md

 # bids_conversion
-Scripts to convert data from CCNA and CIMAQ using dcm2bids
+Script to help convert dicom to bids from CCNA or CIMAQ using dcm2bids